-It might be possible to use the fund's natural income, that is the interest and dividends produced from the fund.
+The simplest method might be to use the natural income, that is the interest and dividends produced from the fund.
 It is not though a perfect solution.

-- Whilst the fund will not be denuded by capital withdrawals it could fall due to investment returns - Alternatively, the fund could grow due to good returns - Income will vary and will fall if dividends are suspended or cut. - The income may be insufficient to provide what the client needs.
+- Whilst the fund will not be denuded by capital withdrawals it could fall due to investment returns - Alternatively the fund could grow due to good returns

+- Income will vary and will fall if dividends are suspended or cut. - Not taking an element of capital withdrawal may not match the client's ATR - The income may be insufficient to provide what the client needs.

-If the natural income cannot provide the required income, then withdrawals of capital must be made which could result in the client running out of money.
+If the natural income cannot provide the required income, then withdrawals of capital must be made and this could result in the client running out of money.
 The issue facing an adviser is to establish what percentage of the fund can be withdrawn each year without it being exhausted whilst the client is still alive.
-This is the safe withdrawal rate (SWR) and is defined as:
+This is the safe withdrawal rate (SWR) This is defined as: